found3/.github/profile/README.md

 </blockquote>

-FOUND3 (Pronounced Foundry) Is An Open Collective / Open GameDev Project To Work On [BlockSmith](https://github.com/found3/blocksmith) a voxel based survival-sandbox platform and opinionated default 'game' built on it.
-Built on the amazing [Godot_Voxel](https://github.com/Zylann/godot_voxel) and a fork of, to focus on and extend their "Block_Game" via [VoxelGame](https://github.com/Zylann/voxelgame0.
+THE FOUND3 (Pronounced `The Foundry`) is an open-collective aimed at [BlockSmith](https://github.com/found3/blocksmith) a voxel based survival-sandbox platform and opinionated default 'game' built on it.

+Using the amazing [Godot_Voxel](https://github.com/Zylann/godot_voxel) and a fork of [VoxelGame](https://github.com/Zylann/voxelgame), notably to focus on and extend "Block_Game".